KaijCH/interview_assessments/trie_with_wildcard/readme.md

 ## Description

-- Implementing a Trie to fulfil the upsert, search of words
+- Implementing a Trie to fulfill the upsert, search of words

     > `explores(word: str) -> bool`, return truthy of whether `word` exist in current trie